Holidays

 26. Brandy Snaps

-Try these unique brandy snaps for a unique Valentine’s Day cookie recipe.
-It’s a tasty take on the traditional Italian cannoli.
-Crispy rolled pastry dough features a filling made of heavy cream, sugar and a bit of brandy.
-You could also fill it with buttercream or another favorite filling.
-Either way, they deliver texture and shape to a plate of Valentine’s Day desserts.
+Try these unique brandy snaps for Valentine’s Day cookies for a non-traditional take on the traditional Italian cannoli.
+Crispy rolled pastry dough filled with a mix of heavy cream, sugar and a bit of brandy.

 27. Cookie Ice Cream Sandwich